nishantsingha13/Traffic-injury-detection/README.md

 causes of the accident by analyzing it using different machine learning classification algorithms.

 # Conclusion
-Given specific parameters, a model was developed to predict the severity of accidents, categorized as;
+Given specific parameters, a model was developed to predict the severity of accidents, categorized as:
 1=normal
 2=serious
 3=dangerous